 On March 8th, 2001, the legendary ballet dancer, director and teacher, Ninette de Valois, passed away at her home in London aged 102.
 It is fitting that the anniversary of her death should fall on International Women’s Day, which celebrates women’s accomplishments, because de Valois achieved so much during her life.

-On top of this, she received an Irish Community Award, a Turkish Honour of Merit, the Dutch Erasmus Prize, the French Legion of Honour and countless honorary doctorates for her contributions to culture.
+- She received an Irish Community Award, a Turkish Honour of Merit, the Dutch Erasmus Prize, the French Legion of Honour and countless honorary doctorates for her contributions to culture.

 Hoping for a son